 Staff at our market information tent handed out 1,192,733 tokens in 2016, an average of 12,000 tokens per market day.
 That is unprecedented for a farmers market and makes us the largest farmers market token program in California and one of the largest in the nation.

-Market Match Program: Our staff continues to execute a two-year federal Food Insecurity Nutrition Incentive grant secured in 2015 that allows us to match all EBT purchases up to $5. $255,618 in blue Market Match incentive tokens was distributed in 2016, which EBT customers used to purchase additional produce from our farmers.
-This program alone provided an average of $4,925 in extra sales revenue per farmer in 2016.
-We are currently working with the Ecology Center to apply for funding to continue this program for another three years.
+Market Match Program: Our partnership with Ecology Center's federal Food Insecurity Nutrition Incentive grant allows us to match all EBT purchases up to $5. $255,618 in blue Market Match incentive tokens was distributed in 2016, which EBT customers used to purchase additional produce from our farmers.
+This program alone provided an average of $4,925 in extra sales revenue per farmer per year.

-EatSF and CHIVES Voucher Program: Heart of the City Farmers Market has partnered with San Francisco General Hospital Foundation and the EatSF team to provide fruit and vegetables to low-income San Francisco residents with health challenges that will benefit from added produce in their diets.
+EatSF and CHIVES Voucher Program: We've partnered with San Francisco General Hospital Foundation and the EatSF team to provide fruit and vegetables to low-income San Francisco residents with health challenges that will benefit from added produce in their diets.
 At the end of 2016, this partnership was expanded to include more participants as a part of the CHIVES program.
 Market staff accepts and fills out vouchers at the market tent in exchange for red tokens to shop with farmers.
 Our farmers benefitted from $113,016 in extra revenue from this program in 2016.

 WIC Program: We continue to help farmers by redeeming their Women Infants and Children and Senior Farmers Market Nutrition Program vouchers for them, so they don’t have to deposit them in their own bank accounts or pay any of the associated fees.
 Farmers turned in $35,609 to us in WIC checks in 2016.
 We now accept WIC Fruit and Vegetable Checks.